SBGalvin/Graphical-Methods-for-Psychometric-Model-Selection/ReadMe.md

 ![](ReadMe_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-We can apply a funciton and save the output as an object…
+We can apply a function and save the output as an object…

 ``` r
 x_hat    <- mean(x)  # mean